-> We created a special website, which is a platform featuring useful information and news on various topics, discounts and offers from partners of the “Spasibo from Sberbank” loyalty program, online courses on various topics, and a special service where visitors can schedule a doctor’s appointment.
+We created a special website for pensioners of an active age, which is a platform featuring useful information and news on various topics, discounts and offers from partners of the “Spasibo from Sberbank” loyalty program, online courses on various topics, and a special service where visitors can schedule a doctor’s appointment.
 The website also has a “Finances” section, where visitors can take a look at the Bank’s offers for pension age clients.

 We place a priority on the convenience and functionality of the offered banking solutions.
 In 2017 the Bank began switching Maestro pension cards to the MIR National Payment Card System during scheduled reissue or early replacement.
 Clients receive the new MIR card, while retaining all terms and conditions of their previous cards.